JOBEBOLDER/Kanbas_teaching_management_system/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-Created by [Your Name] - Feel free to contribute!
 <img width="1202" alt="image" src="https://github.com/user-attachments/assets/222c1455-4da9-4547-a0ed-862295a18dd1" />
 <img width="339" alt="image" src="https://github.com/user-attachments/assets/594b9053-92ed-4847-ba65-271e450354ce" />